eevee/eev.ee/content/2016-06-12-one-year-later.markdown

 If you think I'm an asshole because I've acted like an asshole, well, that's okay.
 I try not to, and I'll try to be better next time, but sometimes I fuck up.

 If you think I'm an asshole because I pitched a whiny article to Vox about how one of the diamond lightbulbs in my Scrooge McDuck vault went out, damn.
-It bugs me a little to be judged as a carciature with little relation to what I've actually done.
+It bugs me a little to be judged as a caricature with little relation to what I've actually done.

 ## To the people who ask me for advice